MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 There are a few known limitations when using enterprise gateways and dataflows.

+- Dataflow refresh may fail if an out of date data gateway is used.
+Starting March 31st, the minimum required version data gateway version is Feburary 2021.

 - Each dataflow can use only one gateway.
 As such, all queries should be configured using the same gateway.

 - Changing the gateway impacts the entire dataflow.